Kiuwan logo

 PreEmptive: Enhancing Security with App Hardening and Code Obfuscation

 After you ensure your source code is free of vulnerabilities with Kiuwan, you can secure that code even further with PreEmptive.
-PreEmptive provies advanced app hardening and code obfuscation solutions that serve as essential layers of security in any DevOps environment.
+PreEmptive provides advanced app hardening and code obfuscation solutions that serve as essential layers of security in any DevOps environment.
 These tools protect apps from reverse engineering and hacking, complementing Kiuwan’s vulnerability detection.

-Including PreEmptive in your DevOps security toolkit enhances your defensive strategy, ensuring your applications are developed securely and remain secure against post-deployment threats.
+Including PreEmptive in your DevOps security toolkit enhances your defensive strategy, ensuring your applications are developed securely and secure against post-deployment threats.

 • Enhanced Security: PreEmptive’s solutions harden applications against tampering and exploitation, significantly reducing the risk of intellectual property theft or malicious code manipulation.